aaronbloomfield/nws/hws/dnsspoof/index.md

 ### Docker setup

+This assignment is intended to be run in the course Docker setup.

 #### Container roles

-Most of the Docker containers have been assigned roles for this assignment:
+Many of the Docker containers have been assigned roles for this assignment:

 - *gateway* is the DNS server that all the containers use.
 If it does not know the answer, it will query 8.8.8.8 (Google's DNS server).
 It is not a malicious nameserver.
 It will resolve cs4760.nws and mail.cs4760.nws to outer2, and sketchyurl.nws to outer1.
 - *outer3* is a malicious nameserver.
-It will resolve a number of sub-domains in *.example.com and *.cs4760.nws to outer1.
+It will resolve a number of sub-domains in \*.example.com and \*.cs4760.nws to outer1.
 - *outer1* hosts a number of domain websites for mail.example.com, example.com, and sketchyurl.nws.
 If any of those names resolve to the IP address of *outer1* (192.168.100.101), it will serve a web page that makes it clear it's a malicious domain.
 Note that sketchyurl.nws is not malicious, but the other two are.
 - *outer2* is the (valid) web server host for cs4760.nws.
 - *firewall* does not host any servers, but it is where the network slow-down command (see below) must be run from.